Goliad State Park & Historic Site

 Stephen Hardin’s book Texian Iliad recounts the circumstances behind his death:

-Fannin made three requests: He wanted his possessions to be sent to his family, to save his face, and have a proper Christian burial.
+Fannin made three requests: He wanted his possessions to be sent to his family, to save his face, and to have a proper Christian burial.

 The Mexican soldiers ultimately stole his belongings, Fannin was indeed shot in the face, and there was no burial.